-- 1. Title IX Title IX of the Education Amendments of 1972 protects people from discrimination based on sex in education programs or activities that receive Federal financial assistance.
+- Title IX Title IX of the Education Amendments of 1972 protects people from discrimination based on sex in education programs or activities that receive Federal financial assistance.
 Title IX states that: No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance. - 2.
 Title IX Coordinator the Title IX Coordinator is responsible for coordinating the Colleges' responses to all complaints involving possible sex discrimination and harassment.
 The Title IX Coordinator contacts are:

-Don Corvin

-Senior VP of Compliance / Title IX Coordinator

-1401 Dove Street, Suite 220

-Newport Beach, CA 92660

-(949) 590-4882 or dcorvin@unitek.com

-Sara Cramlet

-Senior VP of Human Resources

-1401 Dove Street, Suite 340

-Newport Beach, CA 92660
+Briana Gamble Compliance Manager / Title IX Coordinator 1401 Dove Street, Suite 340 Newport Beach, CA 92660 Sara Cramlet Senior VP of Human Resources 1401 Dove Street, Suite 340 Newport Beach, CA 92660

+(602) 858-6305 or bgamble@unitek.com

 (949) 407-6685 or scramlet@unitek.com

-3. Actual knowledge - notice of sexual harassment or allegations of sexual harassment to the College's Title IX Coordinator or any College official who has authority to institute corrective measures on behalf of the College.

-- 4. Deliberately indifferent a response would be considered deliberately indifferent only if it were clearly unreasonable in light of known circumstances. - 5.
+- 3. Actual knowledge notice of sexual harassment or allegations of sexual harassment to the College's Title IX Coordinator or any College official who has authority to institute corrective measures on behalf of the College. - 4.
+Deliberately indifferent a response would be considered deliberately indifferent only if it were clearly unreasonable in light of known circumstances. - 5.
 Complainant an individual who is alleged to be the victim of conduct that could constitute sexual harassment. - 6.
 Respondent an individual who has been reported to be the perpetrator of conduct that could constitute sexual harassment. - 7.
 Education Program or Activity includes locations, events, or circumstances over which the College exercises substantial control over both the respondent and the context in which the harassment occurs. - 8.
 Formal complaint a document filed by a complainant or signed by the Title IX Coordinator alleging sexual harassment against a respondent and requesting that the College investigate the allegation of sexual harassment.
 At the time of filing a formal complaint, a complainant must be participating in or attempting to participate in the education program or activity of the College with which the formal complaint is filed.
 A formal complaint may be filed with the Title IX Coordinator in person, by mail, or by electronic mail.
 The "document filed by a complainant" may be a physical document or an electronic submission, such as an email, which contains the complainant's physical or digital signature. - 9.
 Supportive Measures non-disciplinary, non-punitive individualized services offered as appropriate, as reasonably available, and without fee or charge to the complainant or the respondent before or after the filing of a formal complaint or where no formal complaint has been filed.
 Such measures are designed to restore or preserve equal access to the College's education program or activity without unreasonably burdening the other party, including measures designed to protect the safety of all parties or the College's educational environment, or deter sexual harassment.